Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

 You will need to load the conda environment in the interactive session - or source the script env_setup_theta.sh.

 At time of writing theta does not log you out of interactive sessions.
-But jobs launched after time is up will not work.
+But tasks launched after time is up will not work.

 To see time remaining: